friends-of-presta/security-advisories/_posts/2023-10-26-superuser.md

 severity: "high (7.5)"
 ---

-The module "idnovate" for PrestaShop restrict or incorrectly restricts access to the "connect as" feature from >= 2.3.5 and < 2.4.2 lets an attacker connect as any customer account.
+The module "idnovate" for PrestaShop incorrectly restricts access to the "connect as" feature from >= 2.3.5 and < 2.4.2 lets an attacker connect as any customer account.
 Release 2.4.2 fixed this security issue.

 ## Summary